twirapp/silero-tts-api-server/.github/README.md

 # Endpoints

-- GET /generate - Generate audio from text
+- `GET` `/generate` - Generate audio in wav format from text
-- GET /speakers - Get list of speakers
+- `GET` `/speakers` - Get list of speakers

+# Environment variables:

+- `TEXT_LENGTH_LIMIT` - Maximum length of the text to be processed.
+Default is 930 characters.
+- `MKL_NUM_THREADS` - Number of threads to use for generating audio.
+Default number of threads: number of CPU cores.

 # Considerations for the future
 This repository is dedicated to twir.app and is designed to meet its requirements.